jjkoh95/instastalk/README.md

 - Python 3

 ## Program
-- This program will automate to download all photos given a instagram user id.
+- This program will automate to download all photos/videos given a instagram user id.
 - Running the first time will create a directory with the given instagram user id containing all posts in it.
 - Running after the first time will check the directory and download **NEW** posts.